Tanaka Kazuyuki Hamono

 目前沒有提供取貨服務

 This Santoku is handcrafted by Shigeki Tanaka with VG10 steel core, clad with stainless steel and heat-treated to 60-61 HRC.
-Despite its VG10 core, the knife has a remarkably thin edge and grinding as shown in the choil shot. its straight shinogi line also adds a touch of gracefulness to the overall appearance.
+Despite being made of VG10, the knife demonstrates a remarkably thin edge and grinding as shown in the choil shot.
+Its straight shinogi line also adds a touch of gracefulness to the overall appearance.

 Spec: